MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 The feature causing the **PATH** environment variable to be corrupted will be removed in the upcoming Windows App SDK 1.0 Preview 3 release.
 It might be reintroduced at a later date, when all bugs have been fixed and thoroughly tested.

+Until Preview 3 is available, we recommend using version [1.0 Experimental](https://aka.ms/windowsappsdk/experimental-vsix), or just being aware of this issue and how it might impact your work.

 ## Version 1.0 Preview 2 (1.0.0-preview2)

 > [!IMPORTANT]